 This is a sponsored post about Healthy Cottage Cheese Cheesecake Recipe written by me on behalf of Friendship Dairies.
 All opinions are 100% mine.

-We added our cottage cheese, Greek Yogurt and lemon peel into a food processor and started the magical transformation.
+We added our cottage cheese, Greek Yogurt, and lemon peel into a food processor and started the magical transformation.
+You can try a blender or stand up mixer too.

 The result was in fact a creamy consistency that looks just like a cheesecake made with cream cheese.
 This cheesecake would be filled with extra protein as a result, something my family does not need to know either, because who wants dessert to be healthy.